LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBases.md

     * **Language**:
     * **Import articles from**:
     * **Knowledge Base ID**:
-    * **Intent Association**: This field is read only, but you can convert Knowledge Base intents to Domain intents; for help with this, see [below](knowledge-base-knowledge-bases.html#convert-knowledge-base-intents-to-domain-intents).
+    * **Intent Association**: This field is read only.
+However, if the knowledge base uses Knowledge Base intents, you can convert them to Domain intents; for help with this, see [below](knowledge-base-knowledge-bases.html#convert-knowledge-base-intents-to-domain-intents).
     * **Associated Domain for Entity**: This field is only displayed if the knowledge base uses Knowledge Base intents.
     * **Associated Domain**: This field is only displayed if the knowledge base uses Domain intents.
     * **Account**: